 You need to hold a valid manual driver's licence (with no provisional restrictions) at the time of application.

 Where can I get a copy of my driving history?

-As part of the Recruitment process, the Recruitment team will ask for a copy of your driving history.
+As part of the recruitment process, the AFP Recruitment team will ask for a copy of your current and full driving history.
 This document can be obtained from your local motor registry office in your state.
 The AFP is unable to access any of this information on your behalf.